lino-framework/book/docs/dev/datamig.rst

 - **After** the upgrade, reinitialize your database from that dump by running the :xfile:`restore.py` script.

-- Certain schema changes don't need a migrator and will work
-  automatically: new models, new fields (when they have a default value), `unique` constraints, ...
+Certain schema changes will migrate automatically: new models, new fields (when they have a default value), `unique` constraints, ...

-- If there were unhandled schema changes, you will get error messages.
+If there were unhandled schema changes, you will get error messages.
-  No reason to panic.
-Just correct your code and try again.
+This is no reason to panic.
+Just change your code and try again.
 You can run the :xfile:`restore.py` script as often as needed until there are no more errors.

 There are two ways for correcting your code: either by locally modifying your :xfile:`restore.py` script or by writing a migrator.